In this article we'll show how you can better secure the ways you connect to the internet.

 Securing the network in your home or business doesn’t have to be difficult.
 Here are a few steps you can take right away.

 Note: These first few steps will require you to sign into the admin console of your Wi-Fi router.
-Usually you do that in the web browser of your device while connected to the router, though some modern Wi-Fi routers use an app instead.
-Naturally we can’t know what kind of router you have, so if you’re not sure how to get into the admin console we suggest that you check with the support site of your router’s manufacturer.
+Usually you do that in the web browser of your device while connected to the router, though some modern Wi-Fi routers use a smartphone app instead.
+If you’re not sure how to get into the admin settings for your network we suggest that you check with the support site of your router’s manufacturer.

 First step – Secure the console

-If you haven’t already done so, go into the settings of your Wi-Fi administration console and make sure you’re not still using the default password for the device.
+If you haven’t already done so make sure you’re not still using the default password for the router.
 This is the username and password you just used to sign into it.
-Especially for consumer devices that may ship with basic or standard usernames and passwords (such as “Admin” and “Password”) these are well-known, or easily discoverable, and must be changed as soon as possible.
+Especially for consumer devices that may ship with standard usernames and passwords (such as “Admin” and “Password”) these are well-known, or easily discoverable, and must be changed as soon as possible.

-While you’re at it, you should confirm that the ability to manage your network from outside your local network is turned off.
+If your network is managed via a web browser console, you should confirm that the ability to manage your network from outside your local network is turned off.
 For most routers that’s just a checkbox in the “Admin” or “Management” section of the console.
-Most people will rarely manage their routers and when they do it’s almost always done from inside the network.
 Few people want or need to change router settings from outside their network.
 Turning this feature off gives attackers one less tool to use as well.

 Second step – Check the firmware

-Your device might check for it automatically, but many devices will require you to manually check for new firmware.
+Your device might check for new firmware automatically, but many devices will require you to manually check for it.
 That might be done through the administration console of your device, or you might have to go to the manufacturer’s website and check there for new firmware to download.

 As long as you’re in the administration console or app, check to make sure the firmware is up-to-date.
-Try to check it periodically; perhaps quarterly.
+Try to check it periodically; perhaps every month or so.

 Third step – Encryption

 The next, and most obvious, step is to make sure that you have wireless encryption turned on.
-In the router’s admin console you will probably see a page or tab called “Wi-Fi” or “Wireless” or “Security”.
-If you can’t locate the encryption settings for your router, check with the manufacturer’s website, but they’re usually easy to find.
+In the router’s admin console you will probably see a page or tab called “Wi-Fi” or “Security”.
+If you can’t locate the encryption settings for your router check with the manufacturer’s website, but they’re usually easy to find.

 Ideally your Wi-Fi will be using at least WPA2 for encryption.
-If it’s not already enabled, turn it on.
 If it's currently using an older version of WPA, change it to WPA2 or newer.
 The router will ask you to enter a password to use for connection and of course you’ll want to pick a good password.
 Refer back to our previous article for tips.
 It’s not a bad idea to change the password for your wireless network occasionally, especially if you suspect an unwelcome device has joined your network.

 Tip: Wireless routers and devices that support WPA3 have started to become available.
-If you're buying a new device consider looking for one that supports WPA3.
+If you're buying a new device look for one that supports WPA3.

 The screen where you turn encryption on is also usually the screen where you can change the Service Set Identifier (SSID) of your wireless network.
-The SSID is the name you see when you try to connect to it.
-It should be unique to avoid conflicts with other networks in the area, and the name you choose should be understandable, but not something easily mapped to you or your address.
+The SSID is the name you see when you try to connect to your network from a device like a gaming console or smartphone.
+It should be unique to avoid confusion with other networks in the area, and the name you choose should be understandable, but not something easily mapped to you or your address.
 “Mike’s place” or “1234 Pleasant Lane” aren’t great choices.
 “Blue skies!” might be.

 Fourth step – Be welcoming but not TOO welcoming

-While you’re in the administration console see if your router supports guest Wi-Fi.
-If so, you should turn that on and when guests need to connect to your Wi-Fi have them connect to the Guest Wi-Fi.
+If your router supports guest Wi-Fi you should turn that on and when guests need to connect to your Wi-Fi have them connect to the guest Wi-Fi.

 Tip: Your router may have the ability to notify you when a new device joins the network.
 Consider turning that feature on.
 If you get a notice that a new device has joined your network, and you’re not the one who did it, that’s a cue that you may want to look around and figure out what just joined.
 If it’s unauthorized you can probably go into the administration console for your Wi-Fi and remove them.
 Then you should change your Wi-Fi password.